 Study and analysis of contemporary issues related to the administrative function in an educational setting.

-ADMN 5073 Public School Curriculum Leadership: 3 semester hours.
+ADMN 5307 School Curriculum and Instructional Leadership: 3 semester hours.

 An examination of educational leadership as it relates to curriculum development and improvement.
 Consideration is given to the administrator's role in identifying and implementing innovations in curriculum construction at all levels; furnishing leadership in coordinating educational offerings in elementary and secondary schools; diagnosing and prescribing learning activities for all students' needs; planning and evaluating curriculum content and changes; and designating personalized programs in specific skill areas such as reading, math, etc.

 ADMN 5308 Special Topics in Educational Administration: 3 semester hours.

 The purpose of this course is to provide students an opportunity to research selected topics in an identified area of educational administration.

 Basic educational statistics course for master's degree candidates in administration.
 Includes concepts and operations as applied to frequency distributions, graphing techniques, measurement of central tendency and variability, normal distribution curves, sampling theory and tests of significant differences between related and independent samples.
 Computer application packages and their utilization in classrooms and social agencies are also introduced.

 ADMN 5310 Human Resource Management: 3 semester hours.